A Super-Resolution Framework for Tensor Decomposition: Introduction

-There are several advantages offered by this point of view.
-First, it provides a natural way to extend the $\ell_1$ minimization in finding sparse representations for finite dictionaries~\cite{spark} to tensor decomposition.
-By viewing the set of rank-one tensors $\A = \{\u\otimes \v \otimes \w: (\u,\v,\w)\in\K\}$ as a dictionary with an infinite number of atoms, this formulation finds the sparsest representation of $T$ by minimizing the $\ell_1$ norm with respect to the infinite dictionary $\A$.
-More precisely, we recover $\mu^\star$ from the tensor $T$ by solving the following optimization
+Tensor decomposition is an extremely challenging problem \cite{Hillar:2013by}.
+This is because we lack proper theories for basic tensor concepts and operations such as singular values, vectors, and singular value decompositions.
+To address these challenging issues, we will consider a \emph{super-resolution} framework for tensor decomposition.
+More precisely, we can view tensor decomposition as a problem of \emph{measure estimation} from moments.
+This is because we can rewrite the tensor decomposition \eqref{eqn:true} as a integral on the unit spheres $\bbK:=\S^{n_1-1}\times\S^{n_2-1}\times\S^{n_3-1}$:

-where $\mathcal{M} ( \mathbb{K} )$ is the set of (non-negative) Borel measures on $\mathbb{K}$, and $\mu(\mathbb{K})$ is the total measure/mass of the set $\mathbb{K}$.
-Second, the optimal value of the total mass minimization defines precisely the {\em tensor nuclear norm}, which is a special case of atomic norms \cite{Chandrasekaran:2010hl} corresponding to the atomic set $\A$.
-The tensor nuclear norm is useful in many tensor inverse problems like tensor completion, robust tensor principal component analysis, and stable tensor recovery.
+and then the problem of retrieving the rank-1 tensor factors $\{(\u_p^\star,\v_p^\star,\w_p^\star)\}$ from the observed tensor entries in $\tT$ is equivalent to recovering a linear combination of Dirac measures defined on the unit spheres $\bbK$:

-The major theoretical problem we investigate is under what conditions on the rank-one factors \\ $\{(\u_k^\star, \v_k^\star, \v_k^\star)\}$, the total mass minimization returns the decomposition \eqref{eqn:true}.
-These conditions form the major part of the main result of this work.
-For ease of presentation, we assume a square tensor with $n_1 = n_2 = n_3 = n$.
-Before presenting the main theorem, we list the three assumptions we are building on.
+Several advantages are offered by this super-resolution framework.
+First, it provides a natural way to extend the $\ell_1$ norm minimization in finding sparse representations for finite dictionaries~\cite{spark} to tensor decomposition.
+By viewing the set of rank-1 tensors $\A = \{\u\otimes \v \otimes \w: (\u,\v,\w)\in\bbK\}$ as a dictionary with an infinite number of atoms, this formulation allows us to find a \emph{sparse}\footnote{The decomposition \eqref{eqn:true} is sparse, because in most practical scenarios, $r$ is much smaller than the product $n_1n_2n_3$. } representation of $\tensor{T}$ by minimizing the $\ell_1$ norm of the representation coefficients with respect to the dictionary $\A$.
+More precisely, we recover $\mu^\star$ from the tensor $\tensor{T}$ by solving a continuous analog of $\ell_1$ norm minimization (a.k.a. the total mass minimization over the space of measures)

-{\bf Assumption I: Incoherence.} The tensor factors are incoherent, \emph{i.e.,} the incoherence $\Delta$ defined below satisfies
+where $\mathcal{M}_+ ( \mathbb{K} )$ is the set of (nonnegative) Borel measures on $\mathbb{K}$, and $\mu(\mathbb{K})$ is the total measure/mass of the set $\mathbb{K}$ measured by the Borel measure $\mu \in \calM_+(\bbK)$.
+Second, the optimal value of the total mass minimization defines precisely the {\em tensor nuclear norm} \cite[Proposition 3.1]{friedland2016nuclear}, which is a special case of atomic norms \cite[Eq.
+(2)]{Chandrasekaran:2010hl} corresponding to the atomic set $\A$.
+The tensor nuclear norm is useful in many tensor inverse problems, such as, tensor completion \cite{cai2019nonconvex} and robust tensor principal component analysis \cite{lu2016tensor}.